Visitor Center Host - Arctic Interagency Visitor Center

 • Volunteers who contribute 250 hours of service are eligible for a free America the Beautiful Pass!

 Housing is not offered, but a free campsite is provided for the volunteer or volunteer couple who can bring their own travel trailer/RV/camper van.
 The beautiful Marion Creek Campground is located 5 miles north of the Visitor Center and is one of just four BLM campgrounds in the highway corridor.
-It has 27 sites, potable water, vault toilets, and bear-resistant trash cans and food storage lockers.
+It has 27 sites, a potable water pump, vault toilets, and bear-resistant trash cans and food storage lockers.
 An established trail to Marion Creek Falls departs from the campground.
-Volunteers have access to laundry, private shower facilities, and wi-fi in the visitor center.
+Volunteers have 24/7 access to laundry, private shower facilities and Wi-Fi in the visitor center.
 Cell coverage is spotty at the campground.
 There are no electric hook-ups or RV dump stations, but solar power is usually abundant with near 24-hour summer sun.
-A dump station is available for a fee at Coldfoot Camp.
+A dump station may be available for a fee at nearby Coldfoot Camp.

 Large mammals live in the area, including black bears, grizzly bears, moose and wolves.
 Volunteers are expected to keep a clean campsite and worksite to avoid attracting bears.
 Bear spray will be provided, and volunteers will be required to carry it while working outdoors.
 Coldfoot's population soars to around 40 people in summer.
 It is light all night, but by mid-August, viewing the aurora becomes possible when the sky is clear and darkness returns.
 Alaska’s Arctic is remote, rugged, and environmental conditions can be extreme.
 It’s also disarmingly beautiful, globally unique, and vast beyond measure.
 Applicants should be prepared to embrace both the beauty and reality of life the Arctic.